1. DIRECTOR QUALIFICATION STANDARDS

 - perform such other duties and responsibilities as requested by the Board.

-The Governance and Sustainability Committee shall, periodically, evaluate director and Board committee member compensation and recommend to the Board the appropriate level of director compensation.
-In determining the appropriate level of director compensation, the Governance and Sustainability Committee may consider current market trends and industry practices.
-Matters such as customary levels of compensation will be evaluated when determining the form and amount of director compensation.
+The Governance and Sustainability Committee shall, periodically, evaluate director and Board committee member compensation and recommend to the Board the appropriate level, form and amount of non-employee director compensation.
+In determining the appropriate level of non-employee director compensation, the Governance and Sustainability Committee may consider, among other things, current market trends and industry practices and the recommendations of an independent compensation consultant.
+Matters such as customary levels of compensation will be evaluated when determining the form and amount of non-employee director compensation.

 6. CONFLICT OF INTEREST

 Directors are expected to avoid any action, position or interest that conflicts with the interests of the Company or gives the appearance of a conflict.
 If an actual or potential conflict of interest develops, the director should immediately report the matter to the Chair of the Board (unless such conflict of interest involves the Chair of the Board, in which case the director should report such matter to the Company’s General Counsel).
 Any significant conflict must be resolved or the director should tender his or her resignation to the Board.
 The Governance and Sustainability Committee shall review the appropriateness of the director’s continued Board service in light of the conflict and a make a recommendation to the Board as to whether to accept the resignation.
 If a director has a personal interest in a matter before the Board or a Board committee, the director shall disclose the interest to the Board or Board committee, as applicable, excuse himself or herself from discussions on the matter and not vote on the matter.